QuickBooks Blog

 • Payment of cash dividends: If a company sells more shares of its stock to shareholders, the increased expense of cash dividend payouts could decrease retained earnings.

 Dividend payments can vary widely, depending on the company and the firm’s industry.
-Established businesses that generate consistent earnings make larger dividend payouts, on average, because they have larger retained earnings balances in place.
-However, a startup business may retain all of the company earnings to fund growth.
+On average, established businesses that generate consistent earnings make larger dividend payouts because they have larger retained earnings balances in place.
+However, a startup business may retain all of the company's earnings to fund growth.

 Retained earnings allow businesses to fund expensive asset purchases, add a product line, or buy a competitor.
 Your firm’s strategy should influence how you choose to use retained earnings and cash dividend payments.